valtimo-platform/valtimo-documentation/using-valtimo/plugin/smartdocuments/configure-smartdocuments.md

 Before using the SmartDocuments Plugin, the plugin has to be configured.
 A general description on how to configure plugins, can be found [here](../configure-plugin.md).

-If the SmartDocuments plugin is not visible in the plugin menu, its possible the application is missing a dependency.
+If the SmartDocuments plugin is not visible in the plugin menu, it is possible the application is missing a dependency.
 Instructions on how to add the SmartDocuments dependency can be found [here](../../../valtimo-implementation/modules/smartdocuments.md)